Alex-Linhares/FARGonautica/README.md

  - Mitchell, M. and Hofstadter, D. R. (1990).
 [The emergence of understanding in a computer model of concepts and analogy-making](/Literature/Copycat-Mitchell.and.Hofstadter-1990-Physica%20D%20Nonlinear%20Phenomena.pdf).
 Physica D, 42, 322--334, https://doi.org/10.1016/0167-2789(90)90086-5.
  - Chalmers, French, and Hofstadter (1992) [High-level perception, representation, and analogy: a critique of artificial intelligence methodology](/Literature/Foundations-Chalmers.French.and.Hofstadter-1992-Journal%20of%20Experimental%20and%20Theoretical%20Artificial%20Intelligence.pdf), Journal of Experimental and Theoretical Artificial Intelligence 4  185--211.

-**Undergraduate exercises**:
-1. Install Copycat on your machine and run some of the examples discussed in the literature.
-1. Create three copycat problems that are not discussed in the above literature
-1. Consider the SME (Structure-Mapping Engine) discussed in the literature.
-Could it solve the following problems?
-If so, how?
-If not, why not?
-    - **abc : abd  ::  ijk : ?**
-    - **abc : abd  ::  iijjkk : ?**
-    - **abc : abd  ::  rppkkk : ?**
-    - **abc : abd  ::  ijkl : ?**
-    - **abc : abd  ::  xyz : ?**
-1. Why is it claimed that analogy-making is part of perception?
-1. How do analogy-making and perception interact in Copycat?
-Are they different modules?
-If so, why?
-If not, Why not?
-1. What does the slipnet do?
-Why the term "*slip*"?
-1. What does the temperature do?
-Do codelets regulate the temperature?
-Does temperature regulate the codelets?

-**Programming challenges**:
-1. Make the code in Python **robust**: can it solve a large number of interesting problems, with different random seeds, without breaking?
-1. Design a GUI for the project co.py.cat.. maybe taking from Joseph Aaron Hager's project?
-1. Integrate the best implementation ideas from Joseph Aaron Hager's project and co.py.cat.

-**Open Research Projects**:
-1. Implement Copycat in Dr. [Abhijit Mahabal's Fluid Concepts framework](https://github.com/amahabal/Pyseqsee).
-     - document how the implementation is done
-     - document how others may use the framework in their own projects
-     - document what, if anything, becomes easier/simpler under the framework
-     - document necessary changes *to the framework itself* to accommodate *both* Copycat and SeqSee
-     - Write up a paper, and teach us how to make the development of a FARG architecture easier.